craftykate/explore-artists/README.md

 ## To Do
 **Similar Artist Page**
-* Add artist picture to main artist on similar artist page
-* Clicking a similar artist redoes search
-* Add spotify link to similar artist
+* Add spotify link to similar artists and main artist
-* Add instructions to similar artist page
-* Empty genres hide verticle bar on similar artists
 * Get more similar artists and paginate

 **General**
+* Make all image links the first in the array
 * Fill out README
 * Check if app re-logs in after timing out

 **Possible Features**
+* Similar artists have a couple clips of popular songs?
+Or "popular songs" link displays some in the app?
 * Clicking a genre on similar artist page looks up popular artists in that genre?
 * Add section to footer to look up song by lyrics?
+* Actually play songs in app?
+* Make two tabs for search page with artist and song results?